OnePlus rolls out first OxygenOS 12 open beta update for OnePlus 8 series

 OnePlus has rolled out the first public beta build of OxygenOS 12 for the OnePlus 8, 8 Pro, and the OnePlus 8T.
 This update is already available for OnePlus 9R users.
 The update comes with a work-life balance mode, three adjustable levels of Dark mode, Canvas AOD and more.
-Also Read - Using a OnePlus phone?
-You must update your phone immediately
+Also Read - OnePlus Boulevard: World's largest OnePlus Experience Store opens in India

-Here is a detailed changelog of the latest OxygenOS update: Also Read - OnePlus rolling out Android November security patch update: When will your phone get it
+Here is a detailed changelog of the latest OxygenOS update: Also Read - OnePlus 10 Pro nearly comes apart in durability test

 -